 There are several types of sprinkler systems for your home, and they vary significantly in price.

-Above-ground: This is your basic, plain-vanilla system, with the sprinklers placed on the surface of the lawn or yard and connected to a faucet or spigot through a hose.
-It’s the most economical option, costing $1,800 or so for a one-acre property, according to Fixr (about $450 per quarter acre).
+• Above-ground: This is your basic, plain-vanilla system, with the sprinklers placed on the surface of the lawn or yard and connected to a faucet or spigot through a hose.
+It’s the most economical option.
+“An above-ground system costs around $1,800 to $2,000, including labor and materials,” says Charlotte Granville, a home remodeling specialist with Fixr.com (about $450 per quarter acre).

-Drip irrigation: A drip irrigation system, sometimes called “on-ground,” also lies on top of the ground.
+• Drip irrigation: A drip irrigation system, sometimes called “on-ground,” also lies on top of the earth.
 But while above-ground systems rest entirely on the surface, drip irrigation ones are just slightly buried enough to offer a more discreet look.
-It will run from $450 to $625 per quarter acre, says HomeAdvisor.
+“These systems are very efficient and are an excellent way to water large lawns,” notes Mallory Micetich, a home expert with Angi, who estimates that drip irrigation systems cost between $450 and $650 for a quarter-acre lawn, on average.

-The type of your sprinkler system is a big part of the cost, but there are some other factors that can affect the overall price tag.
+The type of sprinkler system is a big part of the cost, but some other factors can affect the overall price tag.

-The costs of “sprinkler systems are influenced [by the] size of property, type of beds, complexity of grass area [and] bed areas, type of sprinkler head used and what type of fittings,” says landscape architect Kody Ketterling of KJ Ketterling Enterprises.
+The costs of “sprinkler systems are influenced [by the] size of the property, type of beds, complexity of grass area [and] bed areas, type of sprinkler head used and what type of fittings,” says landscape architect Kody Ketterling of KJ Ketterling Enterprises, an irrigation system installer in Twin Falls, Idaho.
 Sprinkler heads and fittings have less expensive and higher-end options, too, he adds.

 Total lawn size

-Since sprinkler systems are often priced by the acre, the size of your yard is an enormous factor in how much you pay, with the average cost being $0.20 to $1 per square foot.
+Since sprinkler systems are often priced by the acre, the size of your yard “has a huge impact on the cost of installing a sprinkler system,” Micetich says.
+“Large lawns usually require more materials and labor costs than small lawns, leading to higher project costs.”
+The average cost runs $0.20 to $1 per square foot.
 However, there are typically discounts when you purchase coverage for multiple areas.

 Sprinkler System Costs by Acre